What is a Food Premises?

-Public Health Inspectors in St. Thomas and Elgin County routinely visit food premises to conduct routine inspections and, if needed, re-inspections.
+Public Health Inspectors in from Southwestern Public Health routinely visit food premises to conduct routine inspections and, if needed, re-inspections.

 Public Health Inspectors look to see if the premise is following Food Premises Reg.
-562 R.R.O.
-1990, and if there are any immediate risks to the safety of the food being provided to the public.
+493/17, and if there are any immediate risks to the safety of the food being provided to the public.

 What is a Risk Categorization?

-Public Health Inspectors do a Risk Categorization for every food premise in St. Thomas and Elgin County every year.
+Public Health Inspectors do a Risk Categorization for every food premise in St. Thomas, Elgin County and Oxford County every year.